Fogete/ERC4626/README.md

 ## Thanks

-If you like it than you soulda put a start ⭐ on it
+If you like it than you should put a start ⭐ on it